-We often enjoy tea during pregnancy, since it has so many beneficial properties.
-It makes you feel warm and cozy during the cold winter months as it hugs you from the inside.
+There are many safe teas to drink during pregnancy.
+We often enjoy teas during pregnancy since they have so many beneficial properties.
+Tea makes you feel warm and cozy during the cold winter months as it hugs you from the inside.
 Iced tea refreshes your body during the sweltering days of summer.
-A good tea can transport you all over the world, and there are so many varieties to choose from!
+Good tea can transport you all over the world, and there are so many varieties to choose from!

-Most herbal teas contain plant-based ingredients, like essential oils, that can have an effect on the human body comparable to that of a medicinal product.
-Too much may have a negative effect, but two to three cups of herbal tea during pregnancy and lactation are usually harmless.
+Most herbal teas contain plant-based ingredients, like essential oils, that can affect the human body, comparable to a medicinal product.
+Too much may negatively affect, but two to three cups of herbal tea during pregnancy and lactation are usually harmless.

-As a general rule, teas prepared from herbs and fruits also used for cooking are usually safe, e.g., thyme or mint tea.
-Sage tea is an exception, since it may increase your blood pressure, putting you and your baby at risk.
+As a general rule, teas prepared from herbs and fruits also used for cooking are usually safe, e.g., thyme or peppermint tea.
+Sage tea is an exception since it may increase your blood pressure, putting you and your baby at risk.

 It’s no surprise that coffee and cocoa beans contain caffeine, but many tea leaves do, as well.
-Too much caffeine during pregnancy may harm the baby, lead to deformities, miscarriages and a low birth weight.
+Too much caffeine during pregnancy may harm the baby, lead to deformities, miscarriages, and low birth weight.

 Since there is no precise data on how much caffeine is harmless to the unborn child, caffeine consumption should be limited during pregnancy and lactation.
 More than 2 cups of black tea or 3 cups of green tea a day is not recommended.
 This also applies while you’re nursing.

-Excessively large quantities of green or black tea may also lower the serum levels of folic acid during pregnancy.
-Folic acid (folate) is part of the B vitamin family and particularly important for the development of the fetus in the first trimester.
+First things first: Green tea is not in general bad for you and your baby.
+Having a cup once in a while is absolutely okay as the caffeine in green tea is even a little lower than in other types of tea.
+However, substantial quantities of green or black tea may lower the serum levels of folic acid during pregnancy.
+Folic acid (folate) is part of the B vitamin family and is particularly important for the fetus’s development in the first trimester.

-You shouldn’t necessarily drink black and green tea with a meal, since the ingredients inhibit the absorption of iron.
+You shouldn’t necessarily drink black and green tea with a meal since the ingredients inhibit iron absorption.
 Iron is a trace element and, as a component of the body’s red blood cells, important for oxygen transport in our body.

 Herbal teas are delicious and add variety to everyday life.
-You can consume them on their own, or as herbal mixture and tea condiment.
-We drink herbal teas not just because they taste good, but their healing properties make us feel good.
+You can consume them on their own or as an herbal mixture and tea condiment.
+We drink herbal teas not just because they taste good but their healing properties make us feel good.

-Several herbs are tried and tested remedies able to ease ailments that are particularly prevalent during pregnancy and lactation.
+Several herbs are tried and tested remedies that ease ailments that are particularly prevalent during pregnancy and lactation.
 The same principle applies here as before: dosage is important, as an overdose of certain herbal ingredients may have detrimental effects on the health of mother and child.

 Don’t drink these during pregnancy: